cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Implementations MUST support PS384-encoding, using SHA-384 as Hash and MGF functions and sLen = 48, as described in {{!RFC8230, Section 2}}.
 It is RECOMMENDED that implementations also support encoding using SHA-384 as Hash and MGF functions and sLen = 0.
-Note that setting sLen = 0 has the result of making the signature scheme deterministic.
+Note that setting sLen = 0 has the result of making the signature deterministic.

 The blinded functions in {{generation}} are orthogonal to the choice of these options.